GeneralSergal/ORP/PROMPT.md

-# ORP v1.10 - Minimal Epistemic Reasoning Prompt
+# ORP v1.11 - Minimal Epistemic Reasoning Prompt

 ## Task

-Evaluate the input by separating truth from distortion.
+Evaluate the input by separating truth, uncertainty, and distortion.

+This is a reasoning and classification task, not a completion task.

 ---